(239) 344-8959

 Get a Quote

-4. Travel can be harder on elderly pets, just as it can for elderly humans.
-Even under the best of circumstances, flying can be stressful for pets.
-Daisy may be frail, or maybe she has reached an age where she just doesn’t want to deal with a big change.
+Furthermore, travel can be more challenging for elderly pets, just as it can be for elderly humans.
+Even under the best circumstances, flying can be stressful for pets.
+Your dog or cat might be frail or at an age where they may not want to deal with a significant change to their environment.

 Sometimes the most loving answer is no